cajanegra1/resume/README.md

 Experience with: [sc]ATAC-, DNase-, [sc]RNA-, Small RNA-, 3/4/5/HiC-, TF-ChIP-, HistMod-ChIP-, MeDIP-, and DNAmethyl-seq.
 Solid publication record on functional genomics and epigenomics, focused on the integration and modeling of disparate datasets to understand and unravel new genome-wide principles of transcriptional and post transcriptional regulation in mammalian systems.
 Have been using machine and statistical learning since my Ph.D. in proteomics.
-~20 years programming experience: R (with Bioconductor), Python, Matlab, Perl, SQL, Java, C/C++, Lisp, HTML, PHP.
+~20 years programming experience: R (with Bioconductor), Python, Shell, Matlab, Perl, SQL, Java, C/C++, Lisp, HTML, PHP.
 Trained in Spark/big data analytics platforms for use in biological data storage and analysis.
 Using deep learning models for regulatory genomics and single cell data representations.
 Married to Erin M. González, father of Victoria Leena and Antonio David.